yoyostudy/RL4LM_PI/README.md

 Website Link: https://rl4lms.apps.allenai.org/

 Thoroughly **tested** and **benchmarked** with over **2000 experiments** :fire: (GRUE benchmark :trophy:) on a comprehensive set of:
-- 7 different Natural Language Processing (NLP) Tasks:
+- Two new different Natural Language Processing (NLP) Tasks for prompt injection:
-    - Summarization
-    - Generative Commonsense Reasoning
-    - IMDB Sentiment-based Text Continuation
-    - Table-to-text generation
-    - Abstractive Question Answering
-    - Machine Translation
+    - Password Guessor
-    - Dialogue Generation
+    - Prompt Injection Generation
 - Different types of NLG metrics (20+) which can be used as reward functions:
     - Lexical Metrics (eg: ROUGE, BLEU, SacreBLEU, METEOR)
     - Semantic Metrics (eg: BERTSCORE, BLEURT)